-Note: the managing party does not need to issue a Notice to leave (Form 12) before applying to the Tribunal but must submit a Dispute Resolution Request (Form 16) to the RTA and receive a Notice of unresolved dispute prior to making the application.
+Note: the managing party does not need to issue a Notice to leave (Form 12) before applying to QCAT but must lodge a request for free dispute resolution with the RTA via the Tenancy Dispute Resolution Web Service or using the Dispute resolution request (Form 16) - and receive a Notice of unresolved dispute prior to making the application.

-Either party can make an urgent application to the Tribunal for a decision about when a tenancy agreement should end for certain reasons and only after correct processes have been followed.
+Either party can make an urgent application to QCAT for a decision about when a tenancy agreement should end for certain reasons and only after correct processes have been followed.
 The reasons for making an urgent application may include:

 - failure to leave – if the tenant hasn’t left the property by the due date on the notice